 With so many competing demands and stresses, it’s no surprise that we’re all feeling overwhelmed.
 As a result, kindness can be pushed aside.
 However, the emotional benefits of being kind to others can be realized if we take the time to do so.
-Alongside, it can really make a big difference for those who are vulnerable or in need.
+Alongside, it can make a big difference for those who are vulnerable or in need.

 Kindness may help reduce stress levels or improve emotional well-being depending on who you’re caring for; it also helps with sleep quality.
 The best part?
 Helping others gives back a sense of purpose and fulfillment.